 The nutrient-dense seed quinoa I’ve written about here.
 Tuna is a wonderful source of essential EPA and DHA (fatty acids) and the vegetables add invaluable plant-based nutrition.

-2 cups cooked quinoa
+- 2 cups cooked quinoa

-1 large carrot, grated or julienned
+- 1 carrot/s (large) grated or julienned

-1 teaspoon red wine vinegar
+- 1 tsp red wine vinegar

-Sea salt and black pepper, to taste
+- Sea salt and freshly ground black pepper -to taste